 The Family Doctor GP Access Index 2026

-A data report on the composition and operating patterns of the Family Doctor clinic network — bulk-billing availability, opening hours, geographic reach, and GP-training capacity across 112 active clinics.
-Published 13 June 2026.
-Data extracted from Family Doctor’s practice-management records on 8 June 2026.
+A data report on the composition and operating patterns of the Family Doctor general-practice network — bulk-billing availability, opening hours, geographic reach, and GP-training capacity across 103 active GP clinics.
+Published 13 June 2026; figures updated 21 June 2026.
+Structural data (billing, geography, training) extracted from Family Doctor’s practice-management records on 21 June 2026; opening-hours and appointment-availability figures are from the 8 June 2026 extraction.
 Reviewed by Dr Rodney Aziz, Founder, Family Doctor Pty Ltd.

 This report describes one private general-practice network.
 It makes no claims about other providers and no clinical-outcome claims.
 It is published so journalists, researchers and policymakers can cite primary-source data on GP-access conditions in Australia.
 The full methodology is at the end of this page.
 When citing, please reference “Family Doctor GP Access Index 2026” and link to this page.